I don’t live in Israel-Palestine.

 Why Embodying Peace?

-Our vision is to help pave the path to sustainable peace in Israel-Palestine by strengthening the infrastructure of nonviolent change.
+To help pave the path to sustainable peace in Israel-Palestine by strengthening the infrastructure of nonviolent change.

 Civil Society Peacebuilding